San Antonio Felony Lawyers

 Seek a Skilled Trial Attorney Today

 If you have been charged with a felony, it is critical that you seek an experienced lawyer immediately to handle your case.
 The consequences of a felony – no matter what level of felony – are serious, and they could drastically impact your opportunity to a future.
-Our team at The Law Office of Krause & Dailey, PLLC primarily seek to secure dismissals for our clients and will put up a strong fight in trial.
-For understanding and empathetic representation, coupled with professional skill and knowledge, let The Law Office of Krause & Dailey, PLLC fight for you.
+Our team at the Krause Law Firm primarily seek to secure dismissals for our clients and will put up a strong fight in trial.
+For understanding and empathetic representation, coupled with professional skill and knowledge, let The Law Office of Krause Law Firm fight for you.

 Persistent & Dedicated Trial Attorneys Who Will Take Your Case Personally